goji/httpauth/README.md

 # goji/httpauth

 httpauth currently provides [HTTP Basic Authentication middleware for](http://tools.ietf.org/html/rfc2617) for Go.

 Note that httpauth is completely compatible with [Goji](https://goji.io/), a mimimal web framework for Go, but as it satisfies http.Handler it can be used beyond Goji itself.
-The examples below will focus on Goji for its ease-of-use.

 ## Example

 httpauth provides a `SimpleBasicAuth` function to get you up and running.
 Particularly ideal for development servers.

 Note that HTTP Basic Authentication credentials are sent over the wire "in the clear" (read: plaintext!) and therefore should not be considered a robust way to secure a HTTP server.
 If you're after that, you'll need to use SSL/TLS ("HTTPS") at a minimum.

+### Goji

 ```go